killingbear999/ip/docs/README.md

 2. Download the latest ip.jar from Github: https://github.com/killingbear999/ip.
 3. Copy the file to the folder you want to use as the home folder.
 4. Type the command in the command box and press Enter to execute it.
-   E.g. Typing `list` and pressing Enter for Duke to display all current tasks on the list.
+   E.g. Typing 'list' and pressing Enter for Duke to display all current tasks on the list.
 5. Refer to the Features below for details of each command.

 ### 3. Features